erikatudisco/programming_formalism/common-practices/notes_code_review.md

 ---

-# Reviewing is not about creating more work, nor the PI rewriting everything
+# Reviewing is not about creating more work

-- Instead, it is just another part of peer review and accountability within the scientific process.
+- Instead, it is just another part of peer review and accountability within the scientific process
-- It is also an opportunity for everyone to learn better practices from each other, and solve issues that have plagued one person for weeks!
+- An opportunity for everyone to learn better practices from each other

-> For further considerations in code review, please read [Code Reviewing Process](https://the-turing-way.netlify.app/reproducible-research/reviewing.html) chapter in _The Turing Way_.
+- Reviews are rarely anonymous, public-facing, and without the broker of an editor

 ---